NCAR/ADF/README.md

 this will allow for a quick evaluation of a CAM simulation, without requiring the user to generate numerous different figures on their own.

-Currently, this figure only uses standard CAM monthly (h0) outputs.
-However, if there is user interest then additional diagnostic options can be added.
+Currently, this package only uses standard CAM monthly time-slice (h0) outputs or single-variable monthly time series files.
+However, if there is user interest then additional model input options can be added.

+Finally, if you are interested in general (but non-supported) tools used by AMP scientists and engineers in their work, then please check out the [AMP Toolbox](https://github.com/NCAR/AMP_toolbox).

 ## Required software environment